Man Caressing the Young Hostess

 begaH34

 Cornelis Bega (1631/32-64), Man Caressing the Young Hostess, ca. 1660-64, etching.
 Reference: Hollstein, Bartsch 34, first state of two, with the name of the artist showing in the lower left corner through the crosshatching.
-Printed on old laid paper with a dark brown ink, a Fleur de Lys with Crown watermark (Godefry’s watermark number 11, found also on lifetime impressions of Van Ostade prints, so it is quite certain that this is a lifetime impression).
-In very good condition, touched with grey wash, with margins, 8 3/4 x 6 7/8, the sheet 9 3/4 x 8 inches, archival matting.
+Printed on old laid paper with a dark brown ink, a partial crest watermark.
+In very good condition, borders inked in, trimmed on or outside of the platemark, 8 3/4 x 6 7/8.

 A fine delicately printed early impression of this 17th Century Dutch masterpiece.

-Provenance: ex Collection Dr. Karl Herweg, with his stamp verso (not in Lugt), and Thomas Graff, with his stamp verso (Lugt 1092a).
-Dr. Herweg was a noted collector of 17th Century Dutch prints, especially those of Van Ostade and Bega.
+Provenance: ex Collection Dr. Karl Herweg, with his stamp verso (not in Lugt), and Coenrad Willem Antoine Buma (Lugt 494a, his initials in pencil verso).
+Dr. Herweg was a noted collector of 17th Century Dutch prints, especially those of Van Ostade and Bega; Buma was also noted for his collection of 17th C. Dutch prints.

-Dr. Herweg made most of his old master print from CG Boerner in Dusseldorf, where he was advised by legendary connoisseur and scholar-dealer Eduard Trautscholdt whose real passion was the etchings of the Haarlem genre painter-etchers: Cornelis Bega, Adriaen van Ostade, and the latter’s pupil Cornelis Dusart.
+Dr. Herweg purchased most of his old master print from CG Boerner in Dusseldorf, where he was advised by legendary connoisseur and scholar-dealer Eduard Trautscholdt whose real passion was the etchings of the Haarlem genre painter-etchers: Cornelis Bega, Adriaen van Ostade, and the latter’s pupil Cornelis Dusart.
 Working with Trautscholdt, Dr. Herweg collected meticulously and with great discernment, selecting the best impressions of diverse states, often buying a further impression of a print already acquired.
-This Bega print is still in Herweg’s mat and with his cataloguing notes.

 In this late stage of Bega’s career he typically grouped his figures tightly in a pyramidal cluster.
 Here the setting is rather austere, with various elements extending the middle grouping.
 The light comes from an undisclosed source, although some light may be coming from the lamp (above the cabinet) which serves as the apex of the composition.